-That incident left me craving real Alfredo, so I went home and a few days later made Chicken Broccoli Alfredo Mac and Cheese for dinner.
+That incident left me craving real Alfredo, so I went home and a few days later made Alfredo Mac and Cheese for dinner.

 You can also substitute shrimp or leave the meat out altogether; use peas instead of broccoli; or use another type of pasta.

-After all, when you cook at home and not stuck with subpar cafeteria food, it’s Alfredo done your way.
+After all, when you cook at home and not stuck with subpar cafeteria food, it’s Alfredo mac and cheese done your way.

-Most people freak out and try to make it healthier, but substituting whole milk for the cream isn’t the same.
-Doable, but it’d be thinner.
+Most people freak out and try to make mac and cheese Alfredo healthier, but substituting whole milk for the cream isn’t the same.

-The pasta I used is cavatappi because I really love eating fun-shaped pasta.
+I made cavatappi Alfredo because I really love eating fun-shaped pasta.
 Except as I was reading the box to spell the name, I realized the brand called it cellentani.

 Then I remembered as I was buying said pasta in the store, one brand even called it scoobi doo (what?).
 Whatever the name, look for the long corkscrew macaroni.

 You can also use regular elbow macaroni, shells, or even penne.
-Or you can resort to traditional fettuccine but mac and cheese is more fun to eat.
+Or you can resort to traditional fettuccine but mac and cheese with Alfredo is more fun to eat.